Religion in France: Islam

+According to a 2023 Insee survey, Islam is ranked the 2nd largest religion in France and 91% of those who were raised in Muslim families in France follow the same religion and faith of their parents.
+Despite being the 2nd largest religion, 42% of Muslims report being discriminated against.

+A report from the French Institute of Statistics in 2024 have reported that 76% of Muslims in France believe that religion is very important while 24% have stated religion played a somewhat important part and role in their life.

+The Insee and the National Institute for Demographic Studies in France found that the use of the veil for Muslim women has increased by 55% from 2009 to 2020.
+There has been an observable increase among all geographic origins, of Muslim women and among second and third generations of Muslim women in France.

 A 2016 survey held by Institut Montaigne and Ifop found that 5.6% of the French population had an Islamic background, while 5.3% declared they were Muslims by faith.
 According to the same survey 84.9% of surveyed people who had at least one Muslim parent said were Muslims, 3.4% were Christians, 10.0% were not religious and 1.3% belonged to other religions.

 According to Pew Research, in 2050 France will be 12.7% Muslim in the zero migration scenario (no migration to or from Europe), 17.4% in the medium migration scenario (regular migration continues and refugee flows cease), or 18% in the high migration scenario (2014 to mid-2016 refugee inflow patterns continue as well as regular migration).